Kulltero/Rust.Community/docs/components/UnityEngine.UI.InputField.md

 }
 ```
 > `password`, `needsKeyboard`, `hudMenuInput`,  and `autofocus` are key presence Fields, key presence Fields don't have a specific type and act as a Boolean.
-> if the key is present it equals true, if absent it equals false.
+> If the key is present it equals true, if absent it equals false.

 InputField specific Fields:
 | Key         | Type   | Notes                |